 - Personal property to a maximum of $2,500 per item.

-- If you’re bringing things worth more, please complete the Specification of personal property application form to get these items covered for an additional premium.”.
+- If you’re bringing things worth more, please complete the Specification of personal property application form and send it back to Victoria international insurance advisor to get these items covered for an additional premium.

 - If you choose not to pay the extra premium, items worth more than $2,500 will still be covered, but only up to $2,500.